rougier/from-python-to-numpy/05-problem-vectorization.rst

 The last example we'been studying is indeed a nice example where it is more important to vectorize the problem rather than to vectorize the code (and too early).
-In this spefici case we were lucky enough to have the work done for us but it won't be always the case and in such a case, the temptation might be high to vectorize the first solution we've found.
+In this specific case we were lucky enough to have the work done for us but it won't be always the case and in such a case, the temptation might be high to vectorize the first solution we've found.
 I hope you're now convinced it might be a good idea in general to look for alternative solutions once